 Awarded the Young Scholars Award by Universidad de los Andes, Bogota, Colombia to come and present a research paper in February, 2015.

-Assistant Professor and Assistant Dean (Academic Affairs) and Assistant Director, Centre for New Economics Studies
+Assistant Professor and Assistant Director, Centre for New Economics Studies

 B.A.
 (Economics) Fergusson College, Pune; Masters in Economic History, London School of Economics